erhenry88/Emily-Henry-s-Portfolio/README.md

 # Portfolio

  Module 3 A Programmer's Quickguide-
+ This is a program that I developed.
+It includes the following:
 - A Python application that contains a dictionary of programming keywords.
 - Has a manually programmed Graphical User Interface